focofofo.com / FAQ / Inventory / Opinion / Resources / Water / Calendar / Mistakes I've made / Goals / Climate change / Build your own food forest!

 - I bought fruit trees locally in containers in August.
 Not only were they expensive, but they were badly root bound and thus unlikely to grow to their potential.
 Now I buy bare-root trees in spring for immediate planting.

 - In 2019 I didn't mulch my raspberries deep enough (or water often enough), leaving them too dry.
 They fruited but not much.
 I kept making the same mistake and by 2021 they died.
-A basic solution is to plant raspberries in a better spot, where the wood chip mulch will protect them.
+A basic solution is to plant raspberries in a better spot, where the wood chip mulch might protect them.
 But a better solution is to plant thimbleberries, which are locally-appropriate and actually want to live here.

 - I've often neglected to pre-dig holes for new fruit trees which created avoidable trouble.
 So far in 2020 I've been doing a good job pre-digging holes. :-)